CVE-2025-67705

 01 // Technical Summary

-Esri ArcGIS Server 11.4 and earlier is vulnerable to a stored cross-site scripting (XSS) attack, allowing unauthenticated attackers to inject malicious code into the server.
-This vulnerability enables attackers to compromise user browsers, potentially leading to account takeover and data exfiltration.
+Esri ArcGIS Server 11.4 and earlier is vulnerable to a stored cross-site scripting (XSS) attack, allowing attackers to inject malicious code into the server.
+This vulnerability enables remote, unauthenticated attackers to compromise user browsers by executing arbitrary JavaScript within the context of the ArcGIS Server, potentially leading to account takeover or data exfiltration.

 02 // Vulnerability Mechanism

-Step 1: Payload Creation: The attacker crafts a malicious file (e.g., an HTML file, a JavaScript file, or a file containing JavaScript code) containing a JavaScript payload designed to execute in a victim's browser.
-This payload could be designed to steal cookies, redirect the user, or perform other malicious actions.
+Step 1: Payload Creation: The attacker crafts a malicious payload containing JavaScript code designed to exploit the XSS vulnerability.
+This payload could be designed to steal cookies, redirect users, or perform other malicious actions.

-Step 3: Payload Storage: The ArcGIS Server stores the uploaded file without proper sanitization or encoding of the JavaScript payload.
+Step 3: Payload Storage: The ArcGIS Server stores the uploaded file, including the malicious JavaScript payload, without sanitizing or filtering the code.

-Step 4: Victim Interaction: A legitimate user accesses a web page or feature within ArcGIS Server that renders or displays the uploaded file.
-This could be through a map, a report, or another feature that incorporates user-uploaded content.
+Step 4: Victim Interaction: A legitimate user accesses a resource or interacts with a feature on the ArcGIS Server that triggers the execution of the stored file containing the malicious JavaScript.
+This could be through viewing a map, accessing a data layer, or interacting with a specific application.

-Step 5: Payload Execution: The victim's browser executes the malicious JavaScript code embedded within the uploaded file.
-The code runs within the context of the ArcGIS Server domain, allowing the attacker to perform actions on behalf of the victim.
+Step 5: Payload Execution: The victim's browser executes the malicious JavaScript payload within the context of the ArcGIS Server.
+This allows the attacker to control the user's browser and perform actions on their behalf.

 03 // Deep Technical Analysis